Synchromysticism

 The I Ching, Carl Jung and 'The Red Book'?

-I finally got around to reading all of Brian Browne Walker's
+I finally got around to reading all of Brian Browne Walker's 'The I Ching or Book of Changes'.

-I read the old fashioned paper book version and used real coins when consulting the book, but you can buy the app and do it by tapping your phone if that's what you prefer, but I don't.
+I read the old-fashioned paper book version and used real coins when consulting the book, but you can buy the app and do it by tapping your phone if that's what you prefer, but I don't.

-I wanted to read right through the book before trying the coins out, but when I got to about hexagram #14 I was starting to think that while the advice was poetic and wise I couldn't see how throwing the coins and reading the number hexagram I threw was going to give me anything but general spiritual advice, so I threw the coins and got hexagram #28.
+I wanted to read right through the book before trying the coins out, but when I got to about hexagram #14, I was starting to think that while the advice was poetic and wise I couldn't see how throwing the coins and reading the number hexagram I threw was going to give me anything but general spiritual advice, so I threw the coins and got hexagram #28.

 Then not long after the first crack I heard another and hoped the roof wasn't going to collapse on top of me, but I realized it was probably just the beam contracting from the cold night air.